-Every B2B company wants to acquire customers and boost revenue.
-Therefore, sales reps are under a lot of pressure to deliver results.
+Every business-to-business (B2B) company wants to acquire more customers and boost revenue.
+That means sales reps are under a lot of pressure to deliver results—even when faced with the unavoidable challenges that go hand in hand with B2B sales.

 Challenge #1.
 Long sales cycle

-You’ll find that the B2B categories here take time.
+Notice a trend: Across industries, the average B2B sales cycle can take days, weeks, or even months.
 For instance, 73% of buyers take at least a month before buying software products.

 Furthermore, the length of the sales cycle also depends on the cost of the product.
 On average, how long does it take from your initial contact to converting a lead?
 How can you shorten this cycle?